HamzaMawazKhan/HamzaMawazKhan/README.md

-Data Scientist with 3+ years of experience building AI/ML solutions that solve real-world problems across aviation, legal, and e-commerce industries.
+Data Scientist with 3+ years of experience in data analysis and building AI/ML solutions that solve real-world problems across aviation, legal, Health Care and e-commerce industries.
 I specialize in building end-to-end ML pipelines, fine-tuning LLMs, and deploying scalable models on AWS and Azure.

 LinkedIn: https://www.linkedin.com/in/hamzamawazkhan/